Taiwan: Nangan, Matsu Islands (November

 The sign is supposed to be big enough to be readable from the China coast.

-killing people.
-The general killed the fish, but also died during the fight.
+Riding a magical white horse, he killed the monster, but died during the fight.

 |